hypertrace/hypertrace-docs-website/src/pages/docs/arch/index.md

 |:--:|
 | *Hypertrace Architecture* |

-### Collect traces in multiple formats
+### Collect traces in all major formats
 One important requirement to start working with hypertrace is, your application must be instrumented before it can send tracing and monitoring data to any currently supported backend including OpenTracing, OpenCensus, Jaeger and zipkin.

-Hypertrace is able to collect traces from any of the formats these platforms support.
+Hypertrace is able to collect traces from all the major formats.
 Hypertrace supports OpenTracing standards out of the box so we can expect it to suppport all applications using OpenTracing API with a backwards compatibility to Zipkin.

 We will be adding support to OpenTelemetry collector soon which will make Hypertrace more future proof and robust as a platform.